Odes of Solomon: Christology

 Some have argued that the book has docetic leanings, however it also appears to suggest that the birth of Jesus, though miraculous, was still a human birth, which would contradict docetism.
-It is also probable that Ignatius of Antioch who opposed docetism (or vice versa) made use of the Odes of Solomon.
-Ode 8:5-6 have also been argued to refer to the resurrection of Christ.
-Additionally the strong ties of the Odes to Johannine works suggests against docetism.
+It is also plausible that Ignatius of Antioch who opposed docetism (or vice versa) referenced the Odes of Solomon in his writings.
+Odes 8:5-6 have also been argued to refer to the resurrection of Christ.
+Moreover, the strong ties of the Odes to the Johannine works suggests against docetism.

 The Odes of Solomon mention Christ as the Logos and that he is pre-existent.
 The Odes contain many common Christian teachings, such as the Messiah is the Son of God and the atonement of Jesus.
-The Odist calls Jesus both the son of Man and son of God.
+The Odist calls Jesus both the son of Man and Son of God.

 The Odes possibly contain the earliest non-biblical attestation of the virgin birth, depending on the date of writing.

-The book mentions the mother of the Messiah, he alludes to his death by crucifixion and his descent into Hades.
+The book mentions the mother of the Messiah, and alludes to his death by crucifixion and descent into Hades.

 Trinity

-The book mentions the "Father, Son and the Holy Spirit" and seem to have trinitarian theology without any indications of subordinationism unlike later Tertullian and Origen would have.
+The book mentions the "Father, Son and the Holy Spirit" and seems to have trinitarian theology without any indications of subordinationism unlike later Tertullian and Origen would have.